Make this easy DIY Vertical Pallet Garden for your herb and veggies, it’s easy!

 Next, make sure that ALL other nails are hammered in tight, I suggest reinforcing with a hammer.

-TIP for DIY Vertical Pallet Garden
+No. 3: You Might Want These Tools for your DIY Vertical Pallet Garden

-Make sure you have a crowbar and a hammer, to pry those nails out of boards you are not using but recycling to become shelves.
+- A hammer, to pry those nails out of boards you are not using but recycling to become shelves.

 Pallets are HARD to get nails out of and in, so plan on that during your attack, lol!